honestnode/honestswap-website/README.md

-# HonestSwap App
+# HonestSwap Website

-A web app for interacting with the HonestSwap contracts.

-SPA project bundled with React.
+The website of the HonestSwap.

 ## Installation